ranjodh-kaur/M_A_D-Mobile-Application-and-Development/Batch 2021-2025/2104579/PRACTICAL1.md

-# Android Development Environment: To study design aspects of development environment like Android, iOS
+# Practical 1.
+Android Development Environment: To study design aspects of development environment like Android, iOS

 **1. Introduction**